vanderschaarlab/synthetic-data-lab/README.md

 ### Schedule

+Please note that all times are reported in EST (UTC-05:00).

 | Start | End | Session Title | Description |
 |-------|-----|---------------|-------------|
 | 2:00pm | 2:30pm | Opening and Intro | We go through the promise of synthetic data in empowering AI development and the associated challenges.|